miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

   - Keeping very long files from messing up context awareness
   - Preparing prompts for it from o1-preview and other models
   - Formatting and feeding it the output from Linters as prompts
-  - The use of it to make really good comments and docstrings (built-in documentation)
+  - Using AI to make really good comments and docstrings (built-in documentation)
+  - The ramifications for general code cleanup, beautification and as a consequence, tighter, more bug-free code
   - Hey Claude...
 Leave my Figlets alone! (and it does now!)

 ### The sweet spot of HTMX and WebSockets